-PKPU proceedings and bankruptcy proceedings include the process of determining the creditors' value of claims through claim verification process.
-The outcome of the verification process will be used to calculate the number of votes that a creditor can cast on the voting on the debtor's composition plan.
+The PKPU proceedings and the bankruptcy proceedings include the process of determining the creditors' value of claims through claim verification process.
+The outcome of the verification process will be used to calculate the number of votes that a creditor can cast on the voting of the debtor's composition plan.